Yarr/Yarr/doc/install.rst

     - Loading the kernel driver manually is only necessary directly after installation, it will be loaded automatically when the system starts and a SPEC board is installed

-    - In case you run into a problem during *modprobe* which looks like this: *modprobe: ERROR: could not insert 'specDriver': Required key not available*.
+    - In case you run into a problem during ``modprobe`` which looks like this: ``modprobe: ERROR: could not insert 'specDriver': Required key not available``.
 Do the following:

     .. code-block:: none
         :linenos:

-        sudo yum install mokutil
+        $ sudo yum install mokutil
-        sudo mokutil -disable-validation
+        $ sudo mokutil -disable-validation

     - This will require you to create a password with at least 8 characters.
 Reboot after that and the UEFI will ask you to change the security settings.
 Choose "yes", reenter the password or whatever it asks for.